thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/trusted-authentication.md

       Override added successfully
       ```

-Tokens are like any other password, you should store them securely and protect
+Tokens are like any other password.
+You should store them securely and protect
 knowledge of them.
 At any point in time, your installation can have a single
 authentication token.
 Repeated calls to enable overwrite the existing token and
 return a new one.
 To disable a token and not overwrite it: